scrypt-sv/utp/fungible.md

 # UTXO-based Token Protocol: Fungible
-UTXO-based Token Protocol (UTP) aims to provide a unified standard for tokens on Bitcoin SV, which allows maximal interoperability among various token providers and is thus implemention-agonostic.

 ## Token UTXOs
 UTP assumes tokens are stored inside UTXOs, spendable or not.
 Each token UTXO contains the following information.